pfxp/cointest/README.md

 * Configurable source API for real pricedata, using IHttpClientFactory and Newtonsoft to parse JSON: 1 hour.
 * Fleshing out some unit tests, refactoring services outside the CoinTrader.API service: 0.75 hour.
 * Regenerating the API clients and adding the API Client xUnit test: 0.5 hour.
+* Cleaning up the skeleton Angular project and documenting the architecture: 0.5 hour.